 How to get a dropped kerb installed

-What you need to do to get a drop kerb installed.
+Types of dropped kerbs and what you need to do to get one.

-Dropped kerbs are kerbs that are lowered to allow vehicles to cross over the pavement to go into a driveway.
+Dropped kerbs for vehicles allow vehicles to cross the public pavement to get to a private driveway.

-Bristol City Council doesn’t install dropped kerbs.
-You’ll have to contact a contractor.
+Bristol City Council doesn’t install vehicular dropped kerbs.

 You’ll need to:

 - make sure your driveway meets the dropped kerb standards

 - contact a contractor to install it for you

 You must check if you need planning permission before the dropped kerb is installed.